William Henry Johnson (valet): Career

+Either before or while working for Lincoln, Johnson was also a bootblack and barber.
 Abraham Lincoln employed Johnson as a valet and driver in Springfield, Illinois during the time of the 1860 United States presidential election.
-The Lincolns hosted an event for the Republican Presidential Nomination Notification Committee on May 19, 1860 at their house in Springfield, Illinois.
+The Lincolns hosted an event for the Republican Presidential Nomination Notification Committee on May 19, 1860, at their house in Springfield, Illinois.
 Johnson announced people as they entered the house and directed them to the parlour to meet Abraham and Mary Todd Lincoln.
-Either before or while working for Lincoln, he was also a bootblack and barber.

 Lincoln brought Johnson with him to the White House for his first inauguration.
 During the train trip, Johnson was observed by reporters to be attentive with untiring vigilance and acted as if he was an unofficial bodyguard.
 Lincoln said that Johnson was a worthy man of integrity and faithfulness.
 To evade an assassination attempt (called the Baltimore Plot), Lincoln left the train he was expected to arrive on in Washington.
 He boarded another train that took him from Harrisburg, Pennsylvania to Washington, transferring under cover of darkness in Baltimore.
 Lincoln's lawyer friend, Ward Hill Lamon, was the only person from Lincoln's Illinois entourage known to have traveled from Harrisburg through Baltimore to Washington with Lincoln to elude potential assassins of the Baltimore Plot, and there is no record that Johnson was present on this dangerous stretch of the journey.
 [Lamon, 42–47; Holzer, 392–396].

 Johnson worked for Lincoln as a barber, valet, handyman, messenger, and bodyguard.
 The president said of him, "although not exactly the most prominent, [he] is yet the most useful member of the presidential party."
 Lincoln trusted him to convey messages, and at times significant sums of money.

-He was shunned and treated miserably by other White House servants, because they were not welcoming of newcomers, did not want a change in the established pecking order among staff, and disliked that he was a particularly dark-skinned African-American.
+Johnson was shunned and treated miserably by others on the White House serving staff, because they were not welcoming of newcomers, did not want a change in the established pecking order among staff, and disliked that he was a particularly dark-skinned African-American.
 Until that point, all servants of the White House were light-skinned.
 It was clear within the first week that an employment change was needed for Johnson.
 Lincoln first wrote to the Secretary of the Navy Gideon Welles, but a suitable position was not found.
 In the meantime, Johnson continued his position, running errands some days that would take him out of the mansion for part or all of the day.
 At Lincoln's request, Secretary of the Treasury Salmon P. Chase gave him a job in November or December, 1861, first as a laborer, and soon after as a messenger.
 [Roy P. Basler, ed., Collected Works of Abraham Lincoln, V, 33].

 If Lincoln needed Johnson's assistance for errands or tasks, he would send a message to his supervisor, Samuel Yorke At Lee, at the Treasury.
 Before working at the Treasury each workday morning, Johnson went to the White House and shaved and dressed Lincoln, which provided extra income.